Scheduled MonumentsWalesCastell Allt-Goch

 What is Castell Allt-Goch?

-Castell Allt-Goch is a prehistoric hillfort located in Ceredigion, Wales, dating to the Iron Age period.
+Castell Allt-Goch is a prehistoric hillfort located in Ceredigion, Wales, occupying a strategically positioned hilltop in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD106.

 What period does Castell Allt-Goch date from?

 Castell Allt-Goch dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Castell Allt-Goch?